KyouyamaKazusa0805/Sudoku/README.md

       * Templating
       * Brute Force

-Some other techniques will be implemented later, such as senior exocets, unknown covering, death blossom, forcing chains and dynamic chains.
+Some other techniques will be implemented later, such as senior exocets, baba grouping, death blossom, forcing chains and dynamic chains.

 ## Forks & PRs (Pull Requests) for This Repo